 Large tidal marshes are present along the Breakfast Point peninsula and across much of the shoreline of West Bay, the southern and eastern shorelines of East Bay, and along the southern shoreline of St. Joseph Bay.
-Marsh vegetation is also an important component of the littoral zone within many of the bayous.
+Marsh vegetation is also an important component of the littoral zone within many of the bayous and Grand Lagoon.

-2.4.4 Seagrass Beds
+2.4.4 Estuarine Habitats

-Seagrasses support an abundance of fish and invertebrates, many of which are commercially and recreationally important (FDEP 2008).
+Seagrasses support an abundance of fish and invertebrates, many of which are commercially and recreationally important.
 St. Andrew Bay and St. Joseph Bay are dominated by turtle grass (Thalassia testudinum), shoal grass (Halodule wrightii) and manatee grass (Syringodium filiforme).
 Due to limited freshwater influence and associated sedimentation, the waters of St. Andrew and St. Joseph bays tend be relatively clear and of high salinity compared to other coastal waterbodies in northwest Florida.
 These attributes make them an ideal habitat for seagrass communities (Figures 2-7 and 2-8).
 Data from 2010 indicate that seagrass beds covered approximately 12,193 acres in the St. Andrew Bay estuary and 7,166 acres in St. Joseph Bay (Yarbro and Carlson 2016).
+Seagrass beds in St. Joseph Bay and, more variably, St. Andrew Bay support populations of bay scallop (Argopecten irradians) among many other species of fish and invertebrates.